 UpToDate is a clinical decision support resource that delivers evidence-based insights and recommendations authored and edited by world-known experts in their field.
 It’s designed to be clear, actionable, and apply to the patient at the point of care.

-First-time users off-campus: You will see a "Complete Registration" page to fill out your name, speciality, etc. before you arrive at the database.
+Registration required Click "sign in" and select the "Sign in with OpenAthens" option.
+This registers and signs you in using UMass Boston credentials.
+First-time users will see a "Complete Registration" page to fill out your name, specialty, etc. before you arrive at the database.